heptarch/heptarch.github.io/qml.md

 ## Other

-A few other questions of interest:
+Some other questions of interest:

+- Is it possible to extract the arrow of time from a Euclidean path integral?
 -